Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Trichopigmentation needles (TRICO INJECTOR) are designed to create the appearance of realistic-looking hair in the cross-section while also helping to safeguard the patient from hand tremors during the application process.

 One key feature of the needle is that two different textures, flat and rough, can be applied with the same needle.
 The rough texture is meant to hold and collect the excess pigment that would otherwise destroy the visual result of the procedure.

 Given the specifics of the procedure above, it is clear that trichopigmentation is injections of ink into the skin.
 These injections may seem similar to tattooing, but it is not tattooing.

 While tattoo pigment can be applied to the skin to form designs and images, it is not the ideal choice to create the appearance of closely shaven hair density.
 Tattoo ink is placed much deeper in the dermis layer and increases the likelihood of discoloration and pigment appearing blue or green over time.

 Tattoo needles also tend to appear round in shape, this can create larger deposits of ink underneath the skin and these tend to look unrealistic when compared with the thin appearance of hair.

-Those seriously considering the option of pigmentation as an aid to reverse the appearance of hail loss should seek the help specialized hair loss experts instead of turning to their local tattoo parlor.
+Those seriously considering the option of pigmentation as an aid to reverse the appearance of hair loss should seek the help of specialized hair loss experts instead of turning to their local tattoo parlor.